 be implemented.
 Regular deworming of all animals in the

-flock or in a group is NOT recommended due to the widespread existence of drug-resistant
+flock or in a management group is no longer recommended due to the widespread existence of drug-resistant

 worms.
 To slow the development of resistant worms, it is now recommended that clinically parasitized animals be given combination treatments (dewormers from different chemical classes).

-should be conducted to determine which anthelmintics are effective
+should be conducted to determine which dewormers are effective

 When a ewe experiences an abortion, she should be isolated from

 the rest of the flock.
-The dead fetus(es), placenta, and fetal
+The dead fetues, placenta, and fetal

 tissues should be removed immediately and buried or composted.